To Be Alive!: Concept and presentation

+Awards

-AwardsTo Be Alive! made history in late 1964 when it received a special award from the New York Film Critics Circle, which marked the first time that a non-theatrical commercial production was cited for an accolade.
+To Be Alive! made history in late 1964 when it received a special award from the New York Film Critics Circle, which marked the first time that a non-theatrical commercial production was cited for an accolade.
 (The film was considered non-theatrical because it was included as part of the admission to the Johnson Wax pavilion.)

 However, the Academy of Motion Pictures Arts and Sciences ruled that To Be Alive was ineligible for Oscar consideration because of its presentation on three separate screens.
 To rectify this, the film's producers created a 70mm single-screen version that was shown in 1965 in Los Angeles, qualifying it for the Oscar.
 It won the Academy Award, beating out another sponsored short documentary: Point of View, produced by the National Tuberculosis Association.

 The film was also honored with an award by the National Conference of Christians and Jews.

 Screenings

-After a screening at the United Nations Pavilion at Expo 1967 in Montreal, Quebec, Canada, To Be Alive was only available for public screening at the Golden Rondelle Theater at the S.C.
+After a screening at the United Nations Pavilion at Expo 1967 in Montreal, Quebec, Canada, To Be Alive was available for public screening only at the Golden Rondelle Theater at the S.C.
 Johnson headquarters in Racine, Wisconsin.